 How Do Chiksan Pipe Accidents Occur?

-Chiksan pipes feature certain safety precautions to prevent accidents.
+Chiksan pipes feature certain safety precautions to actively try prevention of an oil rig accident.
 If the oil or gas traveling through a chiksan pipe reaches too high of a pressure, an emergency release system will disconnect piping from the ship by isolating the valves on both ends of the system while stopping pump operations.
 Without these types of precautions, accidents, injuries and oil spills could easily occur.
 This is why equipment maintenance is incredibly important for companies that work in the oil and gas industry.
 A company that doesn’t operate with safety in mind puts their employees at risk.
 If a chiksan pipe malfunctions, a maritime employee can be seriously hurt or could even be fatally injured.

 A maritime employee that’s been injured in a chiksan pipe accident should consult a maritime lawyer for help.
 If your company was responsible for poorly managed operations that led to your injury, they can be held accountable under the Jones Act.
 Let our dedicated maritime attorneys use their expertise to take your case to court and give you the representation you deserve.